ChaosDynamix/Arcadia/docs/04_storage/STR1e__uefi-raid1-luks.md

 # Create a new partition table, the partitions and clone the setup to the second drive
 $ sgdisk -o -n=1:0:+512M -n=2:0:-100M -t=1:ef00 -t=2:fd00 -R=/dev/sdb /dev/sda

-# Create a new partition table for the second drive
+# Create a new partition GUID(s) for the second drive
 $ sgdisk -G /dev/sdb
 ```